poorao/followQG/README.md

 # followQG

-This repo contains the code accompanying the paper [Automatic Follow-up Question Generation for Asynchronous Interviews](https://intellang.github.io/papers/3-IntelLanG_2020_paper_3.pdf) published in IntelLang workshop of ECAI 2020.
+This repo contains the code accompanying the paper [Automatic Follow-up Question Generation for Asynchronous Interviews](https://intellang.github.io/papers/3-IntelLanG_2020_paper_3.pdf) published in IntelLang workshop of ECAI 2020 and its extended version [Improving Asynchronous Interview Interaction with Follow-up Question Generation](https://dx.doi.org/10.9781/ijimai.2021.02.010).

 This codebase contains training and testing scripts along with the in-domain interview follow-up question dataset that can be used to train a follow-up question generation model.